salindersidhu/Diskmap/README.md

 3. To install PyQt 4 run the following command from the terminal `sudo apt-get install python3-pyqt4`
 4. Navigate to the cloned repo's directory from the terminal using the `cd` command
 5. Run the following command from the terminal, `python3 diskmap.py` to launch the Visualizer

+##Troubleshooting:
+This application is cross platform compatible with most operating systems (Windows, Linux and Mac).
+If the application crashes, a log is generated in the application's directory.
+This log contains error and exception details on why the application crashed.
+Please refer to the known issues below when reading the crash log.
+####PermissionError: [WinError 5] Access is denied:
+This occurs when you do not have permission on your user account to read files and folders on a Windows operating system.
+Windows, by default, is known to restrict access to specific protected files.
+This issue can be resolved by running `Diskmap` as an Administrator.

 ##License:
 Copyright (c) 2016 Salinder Sidhu